Badgerati/Picassio/README.md

 -------------------------
 Picasso is able to copy files/folders from one location to another.
 This is useful for copying files from one system to another; for general maintenance of builds; or creating backups of files/folders.
 If you specify a path to copy to where all folders don't exist, Picasso will create them for you.

+You can also specify files/folders to include/exclude using:

+* excludeFiles
+* excludeFolders
+* includeFiles
+* includeFolders

 The following palette will copy a folder, and then backup a file within it:
 ```json
 {